 Doubles in Tennis can be tricky.
-Choosing the right stroke can be quite a challenge at times.
+Choosing the right shots can be quite a challenge at times.
 This is one of the reasons people fail in their pursuit to play good doubles in Tennis.

 Often it is seen that players are making the wrong choice while choosing what shot to play when or players tend to play shots that can their partners in trouble too.